A concept drawing of what a section of Six Forks Rd will look like when the project is complete

 Improving mobility and connectivity for pedestrian, bicycle, and vehicular traffic

-On Tuesday, February 20, 2024, Raleigh City Council voted to proceed with a revised scope for the Six Forks Road Improvement Project.
+On Tuesday, Feb.
+20, the Raleigh City Council voted to proceed with a revised scope for the Six Forks Road Improvement Project.

 The Project scope includes widening the roadway to six lanes and adding an 8-foot multi-use path along both sides of the road from Rowan Street to Millbrook Road.
 Other improvements include a protected intersection at Millbrook Road and other pedestrian safety enhancements at intersections along the project limits.